• Skip to primary navigation

 • About

-Home » Keto Side Dishes » Hearts of Palm Pasta
+Home » Side Dishes » Hearts of Palm Pasta

 Hearts of Palm Pasta

-Hearts of palm pasta served on a white plate with a fork.
+Hearts of palm pasta is served with grated parmesan cheese.

 Ingredients